Kawasaki Rouser 135 LS: A Review

 The Rouser 135 LS (Light Sport) is so powerful and fuel-efficient due to the combination of four-valve system and digital twin spark ignition (DTS-i) technology at the heart of the engine.
-It is in fact the world’s first motorcycle to have featured this combination!
+It is, in fact, the world’s first motorcycle to have this combination!
 The combination ensures an efficient combustion because more volume of air is taken into the engine for optimum mixing with the fuel, guaranteeing low emissions as well.

 4. Great Looks

 The 135 version of the Kawasaki Rouser stirs the interest of many, particularly the young ones.
 Some people even say the bike is "pogi" or handsome.
 When I bought my bike, only a few people saw it on the streets, so it became an object of admiration.
 People can't help turning their heads when I passed by with my Rousy on the roads of Mindanao State University – General Santos City.